 -

-Cyrillic С looks like Latin C
+Cyrillic С looks like Latin C (sounds like "S")

 -

-Cyrillic Р looks like Latin P
+Cyrillic Р looks like Latin P (sounds like "R")

 So CCCP is simply how the Russian acronym СССР appears if you read the letters as if they were Latin, even though the meaning is exactly the same as USSR in English.